List on Bids44 →

 Essential Checks

-- Verify Cooling Performance: Let the AC run for at least 15-20 minutes on its lowest temperature setting.
-Place your hand near the indoor unit’s vent—the air should be consistently cold and strong.
-If possible, use a thermometer to check the outlet temperature (ideally 10-15°C lower than room temperature).
+2. Verify Cooling Performance: After 15 minutes, place your hand near the indoor unit’s air outlet.
+The air should be noticeably cold and strong.
+If possible, use a thermometer to check if the room temperature drops significantly.

 Insider Checks

-THE COMPRESSOR HAND TEST (₹8,000-₹15,000 if failed): After the AC has run for 15-20 minutes, carefully place your hand on the side of the outdoor unit, near where the compressor is housed (usually the bottom-rear section).
-It should feel warm, but not excessively hot.
-If it’s scorching hot to the touch, or if one side is warm and the other is room temperature, it suggests the compressor is overworking, potentially due to low refrigerant, a failing capacitor, or internal issues.
-This could mean a major repair is looming.
+THE COMPRESSOR HAND TEST (₹8,000-₹18,000 if hot/noisy).
+After the AC has run for 15-20 minutes, carefully place your hand on the side of the outdoor unit, near where the compressor is housed.
+It should feel warm, but not extremely hot to the touch.
+An extremely hot outdoor unit suggests the compressor is overworked, possibly due to low refrigerant or a failing compressor.
+Listen for any loud grinding, clanking, or excessive vibration—a smooth hum is normal.
+A failing compressor means a hefty ₹8,000-₹18,000 replacement.

-THE FIN DAMAGE VISUAL (₹1,500-₹3,000 if significant): Carefully inspect the delicate aluminium fins on both the indoor and outdoor coils.
-These should be relatively straight.
-If many are bent or flattened, it significantly reduces the AC’s heat exchange efficiency, making it work harder and consume more power.
-This kind of damage is hard to repair completely.
+THE FIN INSPECTION (₹1,500-₹3,500 for repair).
+Closely inspect the aluminum fins on both the indoor (behind the filter) and outdoor units.
+They should be relatively straight and clean.
+If many fins are bent, crushed, or heavily corroded, it significantly reduces heat exchange efficiency, making the AC work harder and consume more power.
+This can be partially straightened with a fin comb, but severe damage might require professional cleaning or even coil replacement, costing ₹1,500-₹3,500.

 Common Scams to Watch For (India 2026)